Step 1: Connect

 - Two recent research papers (on any aspect of sound recording).
 Combine them into one PDF file and upload to Written Work in the application (maximum size 8 MB).

-- A 60 to 90 minute demo of your recorded music.
-Part of the program may be a 5-channel DA88-format tape containing surround recordings.
+- Several examples of your recorded music.
 Upload audio samples (.wav format strongly suggested) directly to the Schulich School of Music’s upload page.

 - A technical description(s) of the recording(s) you are submitting.
 This description should include the technical set-up, a discussion of the problems encountered, the solutions to these problems, and an evaluation of the results.
 Upload written technical descriptions to Sound Recording Descriptions (PDF format, maximum 25 MB).